linkfluence/radarly-py/docs/README.rst

 ==========================

-This folder contains the documentation of the official API of Radarly and the documentation for the Python's client.
+This folder contains the documentation of the official API of Radarly and the documentation for the Python client.
 The HTML version of the documentation is hosted on https://api.linkfluence.com.
 By reading it, you will get all the knowledges to interact with our APIs.